mcampi111/StatFeatEngi_Select_Clustering_Health_Severity/README.md

 ```diff
 + 1) Rfiles
 ```
 This folder contains the R files derived during the analysis.
+Note that the bigger files for bootstrap with 500 or 1000 are too big - hence these are available under request to the corresponding author of the paper.

 ```diff
 + 2) code